RichStone/le-wagon-ruby-and-rails-tdd-workshop/exercise_02/exercise_02.md

 Follow the same `Red - Green - Refactor` process as before.
 Think of a good method name.

-In one of the next "Dig deeper ⛏" exercises you will do more advanced stuff with it.
+In one of the next Bonus tasks you will do more advanced stuff with it.